Mathematics Curriculum (K-5)

 Middle School Math Course Placement

-Bridge courses for acceleration are offered to 5th-7th grade students as one of two pathways to Algebra I/Integrated Math I by eighth grade.
-You may access the charts that include the two pathways 5th-7th grade students may select to be considered for acceleration in the area of mathematics here
+Access to Algebra Bridge Courses are offered to 5th-7th grade students as one of two pathways to Algebra I/Integrated Math I by eighth grade.
+You may access the charts that include the two pathways 5th-7th grade students may select to be considered for acceleration in the area of mathematics here.

 Brooks and Julian will communicate mathematics placement to families in July.
-Please contact April Capuder, Brooks Middle School principal at [email protected] or Jeremy Christian, Julian Middle School principal at [email protected] if you have questions regarding your student’s math placement.
+Please contact April Capuder, Brooks Middle School principal at [email protected] or Nick Filipowski, Julian Middle School principal at [email protected] if you have questions regarding your student’s math placement.

 6th Grade Math Placement Matrix